mlrun/mlrun/docs/install/aws-install.md

 - Delete the stack.
 See [instructions for deleting a stack on the AWS CloudFormation console](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-delete-stack.html) for more details.
 - Delete the `mlrun` s3 bucket.
+- Delete any remaining images in ECR.

+You may also need to check any external storage that you used.